 - Opioids or benzodiazepines: These may be considered for severe cases, although they carry a higher risk of dependence and side effects.

-Nurses must instruct patients on the proper use of these medications, potential side effects, and why adherence to the prescribed treatment regimen is important.
+- Nurses must instruct patients on the proper use of these medications, potential side effects, and why adherence to the prescribed treatment regimen is critical.

 5. Addressing underlying conditions